Tuesday, 30 September 2025

 English: The Glorious Mongrel That Conquered the World (and Why OMG Isn’t NASA)”

-The World’s Most Successful Mongrel (and Why OMG is Not NASA)
+(and Why OMG Isn’t NASA)

 Language, that most mercurial of human inventions, is forever evolving — slippery, inventive, and gloriously impure.
 Many years ago, my late friend Frank F. Moore — “Tio Franco” to his circle in Denton, Texas.
-He was a scientist with Poco Graphite in Denton, Texas, a man trained to measure carbon structures rather than turn phrases. — put it more pithily, bluntness he declared: “English is a mongrel language.”
+He was a scientist with Poco Graphite in Denton, Texas, a man trained to measure carbon structures rather than turn phrases — put it more pithily, bluntness he declared: “English is a mongrel language.”
 He passed away in 2017, but the quip lingers, echoing in my mind every time I stumble upon the quirks of acronyms, initialisms, and our Indianised flourishes.

 At first blush, the phrase may sound ungenerous, as though our lingua franca were some scruffy street-dog skulking about alleyways.
 But in truth, his description was spot on.
 English is a mongrel of the noblest sort: resilient, resourceful, and gloriously unashamed of its mixed heritage.